Kroger is opening an online delivery spoke in Miami.

 Kroger initially entered the Florida market via online delivery in June 2021, when it opened a location of its leading-edge automated warehouse concept known as a customer fulfillment center (CFC) in Groveland, Florida (part of the greater Orlando metro area).
 The 375,000-sq.-ft, facility carries thousands of popular grocery products and can fulfill thousands of orders per day.

-The retailer announced its intention to bring fast online delivery to the South Florida market during the summer of 2022 when it began hiring more than 200 associates in April 2022.
+The retailer announced its intention to bring next-day online delivery to the South Florida market during the summer of 2022 when it began hiring more than 200 associates in April 2022.

 Introduced in partnership with U.K.-based online grocer Ocado in May 2018, the CFC model combines vertical integration, machine learning, and robotics with affordable and fast delivery service for fresh food.
 CFC facilities leverage proprietary technology solutions focused on artificial intelligence (AI) and advanced robotics and automation to create more seamless and efficient fulfillment, picking and delivery capabilities for enhanced digital commerce capabilities across the U.S.